Undertaking an MPhil or PhD

 To apply for a PhD / MPhil please submit a research proposal (between 1,000 and a maximum of 2,000 words) which addresses the following points:

-- Bibliography of sources already consulted or identified as of relevance to your proposal.
+- a bibliography of sources already consulted or identified as of relevance to your proposal.

 How to apply

-All applications should be emailed to the Graduate School.
+All applications should be emailed to the Doctoral School.